-Jada Pannell is a National Certified Counselor.
+Jada Pannell is a National Certified Counselor from Pittsburgh, Pa.
 She started her career with the Office of Children, Youth, and Families as a caseworker.
-After learning about the impacts of trauma and mental health in various communities in Allegheny County; she decided to pursue her Master of Science
+After learning about the impacts of trauma and mental health in various communities, Jada decided to pursue her Master of Science

-Her approach to therapy is holistic in nature, and understanding the psychological forces that underlie human behavior and emotions.
-She draws her treatment from various evidence-based practices such as: person centered therapy, attachment theory, relational cultural theory.
+Jada’s approach to therapy is holistic in nature, and understanding the psychological forces that underlie human behavior and emotions.
+Jada draws her treatment from various evidence-based practices such as person-centered therapy, attachment theory, and relational cultural theory.

 Jada is passionate, driven, and dedicated.
 She is currently pursuing her doctoral degree in Counseling Education and Supervision.
 Jada’s research passion consists of racial/ethnic disparities that African Americans face in and individual and institutional settings.

 Her goal is to instill hope and promote the importance of healing, health, and wellness to her clients.
 Jada believes that mental health is just as important as physical health, and individuals have the power to overcome life’s challenges through therapy.